 West Africa used to be a tragic poverished spot on a map.
 Now it’s a population of welcoming people yes in need, but human and struggling just like westerners.
 Now to me, West Africa is a home where I am welcomed…

 Alongside retreats in mountains watching monkeys swing in trees and exploring islands off the capital, I experienced some tough things.
 I experienced what it is like to have no water for weeks when city supply is cut; the frustration of teachers struggling to control huge class numbers; the devastating truth that first aid is limited and hospitals not reliable; the value that children lack; underlying superstitious fear that results in FGM…

-Yet all the same Guinea is a beautiful country slowly developping.
+Yet all the same this nation is a beautiful country slowly developing.
 The spirit of the people we met is one of wanting to learn and grow.

 Six months have been transforming and whilst my identity remains in Christ, my character has been radically shaped.
 It’s not something that I can pin point and neither is it something anyone will ever understand.
 That’s so hard for me to process right now as I return to my old life with a completely different outlook.
 As I relaunch this blog I can only try to explain part of that.
 It’s almost as if I’ve moved to a completely new place when in fact these places and people are incredibly familiar…

 I am excited to reunite with my readers but I ask your patience and understanding.
 My return brings new perspectives, new desires and a developped character attatched to the same identity.

 How have you been growing since October?

 2 thoughts on “New Perspectives”